SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 geneticCode (Codon Thymine   Thymine   Thymine  ) = Phenylalanine
 {% endhighlight %}

-*Don't pity my poor typing fingers, I just copied the old function and used few vim substitutions to make the new one* Now I need to find a way to use this function so that I can convert a `NucleicSeq` to `ProteinSeq`; since I'm being stricter about using codon representation and `NucleicSeq` doesn't directly
+*Don't pity my poor typing fingers, I just copied the old function and used a few vim substitutions to make the new one* Now I need to find a way to use this function so that I can convert a `NucleicSeq` to `ProteinSeq`; since I'm being stricter about using codon representation and `NucleicSeq` doesn't directly